What do I Need to Study Nursing in Australia?

 “Know that you are able to go through the challenges in this challenging field and eventually make a difference in the lives of others,” says Charlize.

-Nursing qualifications offer both theoretical and practical learning, enabling students to become skilled in the profession and decide what type of nurse they would like to be.
+Nursing qualifications offer both theoretical and practical learning, allowing you to build professional skills and decide what type of nurse you would like to be.

-Charlize says that she gets to participate in practical training in a real workplace at Charles Sturt University.
+Charlize says that she gets to participate in practical training in a real workplace at Charles Sturt.

-She adds that these hands-on exercises also allow her to work with and learn alongside her peers.
+She adds that these hands-on exercises allow her to work with and learn alongside her peers.

 “We make use of mannequins and conduct real-life simulations, and get to collaborate with fellow nursing students.
 We are able to learn and practice in a safe learning space through these practicals before going to the real workplace,” says Charlize.